Jemaah Islamiyah: History

 JI has its roots in Darul Islam (DI, meaning "House of Islam"), a radical Islamist/anti-colonialist movement in Indonesia in the 1940s.

 Bashir and Sungkar were both imprisoned by the New Order administration of Indonesian president Suharto as part of a crackdown on radical groups such as Komando Jihad, that were perceived to undermine the government's control over the Indonesian population.
 The two leaders spent several years in prison.
 After release, Bashir and his followers moved to Malaysia in 1982.
 They recruited people from Indonesia, Malaysia, Singapore, and the Philippines.
 The group officially named itself Jemaah Islamiyah around that time period.

 JI was formally founded on 1 January 1993, by JI leaders, Abu Bakar Bashir and Abdullah Sungkar while hiding in Malaysia from the persecution of the Suharto government.
-After the fall of the Suharto regime in 1998, both men returned to Indonesia where JI gained a terrorist edge when one of its founders, the late Abdullah Sungkar, established contact with Osama bin Laden's Al-Qaeda network.
+After the fall of the Suharto regime in 1998, both men returned to Indonesia where JI gained a terrorist edge when one of its founders, the late Sungkar, established contact with Osama bin Laden's al-Qaeda network.

 JI's violent operations began during the communal conflicts in Maluku and Poso.
 It shifted its attention to targeting U.S. and Western interests in Indonesia and the wider Southeast Asian region since the start of the U.S.-led war on terror.
 JI's terror plans in Southeast Asia were exposed when its plot to set off several bombs in Singapore was foiled by the local authorities.

 In 2004, Abu Bakar Bashir created the Indonesian Mujahedeen Council to connect Islamist groups, including JI, in Indonesia.

-Recruiting, training, indoctrination, financial, and operational links between the JI and other militant groups, such as Al-Qaeda, the Abu Sayyaf Group (ASG), the Misuari Renegade/Breakaway Group (MRG/MBG) and the Philippine Rajah Sulaiman movement (RSM) have existed for many years.
+Recruiting, training, indoctrination, financial, and operational links between the JI and other militant groups, such as al-Qaeda, the Abu Sayyaf Group (ASG), the Misuari Renegade/Breakaway Group (MRG/MBG) and the Philippine Rajah Sulaiman movement (RSM) have existed for many years.

 Bashir became the spiritual leader of the group while Hambali became the military leader.
 Unlike the Al-Mau'nah group, Jemaah Islamiyah kept a low profile in Malaysia and their existence was publicized only after the 2002 Bali bombings.
-It is suspected by some to be linked to Al-Qaeda or the Taliban.
+It is suspected by some to be linked to al-Qaeda or the Taliban.

 Designation as a terrorist group

-Jemaah Islamiyah has been designated a terrorist group by the following countries and international organizations:
+Jemaah Islamiyah was designated a terrorist group by the following countries and international organizations: